Growing crisis at BBC over presenter's asylum comments

-The BBC has scrambled to stem an escalating crisis over its suspension of former soccer star and programme host Gary Lineker for comments criticising the British government’s new asylum policy.
+The BBC is facing a commentators’ revolt after suspending former soccer star and programme host Gary Lineker for comments likening the British government’s new asylum policy to those of Nazi Germany.

 The broadcaster said it would air only “limited sport programming” over the weekend after hosts of many of its popular sports shows declined to appear, in solidarity with Lineker.